Mohammedkb/RepData_PeerAssessment1/PA1_template.md

 ## 5 2012-10-05    13294
 ```

-Make a histogram of the total number of steps taken each day (using the ggplot2 plotting system).
+#### 2. Make a histogram of the total number of steps taken each day.
+The histogram is generated using the ggplot2 plotting system.

 ```r